stanfordnlp/dspy/dspy-docs/api/modules/ReAct.md

 The constructor initializes the `ReAct` class and sets up its attributes.
 It is specifically designed to compose the interleaved steps of Thought, Action, and Observation.

-Internally, the class follows a sequential process: Thoughts (or reasoning) lead to Actions (such as queries or activities).
-These Actions then result in Observations (like results or responses), which subsequently feedback into the next Thought.
-This cycle is maintained for a predefined number of iterations.

 ```python
 import dsp